 Try using a few different tones of grey to break up a wall of cabinetry, or choose a different colour for a kitchen island.
 And if you want more grey kitchen inspiration, we've got a feature filled with ideas you are sure to love.

-Love that?
 Here's another grey kitchen right at the other end of the spectrum.
 We love, love, love the contrasting painted chairs that are set off perfectly by the grey.
 More on painting furniture in our step by step guide.

 11. Try a clashing colour combo